sebastianknott/hamcrestObjectAccessor/README.md

 ## Installation

-Once it's released on Packagist you may include this package by composer
+You may include this package by composer.

 `composer require --dev sebastianknott/hamcrest-object-accessor`